AydenHooke/Board.hub/README.md

 KAFKA_URL -> Set this to kafka:9092
 ```

-Running the backend with proper postgresql connection information in the environment variables will have the backend automatically generate and create the database schema.
+Running the backend with proper Postgresql connection information in the environment variables will have the backend automatically generate and create the database schema.

-You can then use Java JDK to run the backend in developmer mode.
+You can then use Java JDK to run the backend in development mode.
 To run the application in production, package the project and the outputted jar may be used.

 Optionally, a dockerfile is included in the project files that you may use to build a docker image from.